Large-scale quantization of trace I: Finite propagation operators: Coarse (co)homology

 \begin{definition}[Coarse homology] The homology groups of the chain complex $CX_\bullet(\cY)$ are called \emph{coarse homology} groups of $\cY$ and denoted by $HX_\bullet(\cY)$.
 If $\cX$ is a further big family, the \emph{relative} coarse homology groups $HX_\bullet(\cX, \cX \Cap \cY)$ are the homology groups of the quotient complex $CX_\bullet(\cX)/CX_\bullet(\cX\Cap\cY)$. \end{definition}

-\begin{remark} For any big family $\cY$, the space $CX_n(\cY)$ is the colimit of all $CX_n(Y)$, for $Y \in \cY$, where the $Y$ are viewed as metric spaces with the induced metric, and the connecting maps in the colimit are given by inclusions.
-Because colimits commutes with taking homology, we obtain
+\begin{remark} For any big family $\cY$, the space $CX_n(\cY)$ is the filtered colimit of all $CX_n(Y)$, for $Y \in \cY$, where the $Y$ are viewed as metric spaces with the induced metric, and the connecting maps in the colimit are given by inclusions.
+Because filtered colimits commute with taking homology, we obtain

 In particular, if $\cY = \{Y_0\}$ is generated by a single member, then all connecting maps are isomorphisms as soon as the members are large enough, by coarse invariance of coarse homology (see \cite[\S4.1]{WulffCoarseCohomology}).
 Hence $HX_n(\cY) \cong HX_n(Y_0)$. \end{remark}